eccles/whome/doc/source/btrfs/README.md

 source ~/.bash_aliases
 ```

-The home snaphots should not require sudo:
+The home snapshots should not require sudo:

 ```bash
 snapper list